startertemp/nextjs-hardhat/README.md

 ### Web3Modal

-You can install wagmi model by running the following command
+You can install Web3Modal by running the following command

 ```
 npx @startertemp/nextjs-hardhat my-app